Optimistic workers in terms of digitization

 In many companies, therefore, a "compromise solution" is sought: one or two days of home office with normal core time, ie presence on the computer from 9 a.m. to 17 p.m., five-day week.
 Work-life balance at the weekend.
 So everything stays the same, in thinking as in doing.

 Surely this can be a relief.
 One saves on a few days the way to the company, the time in the suburban train or the stress in the car.
 But in reality one does not even use one third of the advantages of a virtual workplace.

 Employees can organize themselves best

-In a culture of trust, it is believed that the colleague, as a knowledge worker, knows best when, how, and where he works best, "for the benefit of both the team and the company."
+In a culture of trust, it is assumed that the colleague, like employees as knowledge workers, knows best when, how and where he works best, by the way "for the benefit of both the team and the company".

 A late riser divides his day differently from an early bird, a mother other than a single with specific hobbies.
 This creates a greater sense of satisfaction with life.
 As a responsible team member, everyone knows when and in what quality he has to contribute his / her results, when teammeetings take place online, for whom he should be available, especially at different time zones.
 Self-management coupled with project and team management lead to a qualitatively convincing result.

 The advantage of a virtual workplace lies precisely in this flexibility.
 Everyone can interrupt their work, go shopping, go for a walk, go for a walk with the dog, play with the children in the park, and work at night, even at night.
 This flexibility reduces stress.